emb-riscv/specs-markdown/startup.md

 The startup blocks are organised as an array located at the begining of the memory space (address 0x00000000).

-For a RISC-V hart, the minimum content of a startup block is:
+For a RISC-V hart, the minimum information required to start a hart is:

 - a pointer to the startup routine
 - a pointer to the main stack (SP)
 - a pointer to the RISC-V global pointer (GP)
 - a pointer to the exception table

-The pointer to the execption table must be known by the hart before entering the startup code, to catch possible execution faults in the startup code.
+The pointer to the exception table must be known by the hart before entering the startup code, to catch possible execution faults in the startup code.

 ## Usage